vincentmq/Yelp-Business-Openings/README.md

 **The Task**: A number of key variables were to be kept and harmonized and then merged together on a unique business_id variable.

 ## Setup
-Originally sent as CSV files, I was told that the files were actually JSON that were converted to CSV.
+Originally sent as CSV files, I was told that the files were originally JSON that were converted to CSV.
 Probably due to some problems with JSON -> CSV conversion, importing the CSVs into Stata resulted in a host of blank and unrecognizable datapoints.
 Thus I manually converted all CSV to XLSX.
 This fixed all importing problems.

 ## Execution
 The starting files are

-	yelp\_business\_round`i'.dta
+	yelp\_business\_round`i'.XLSX

 1. Harmonizing Variables